crickets-and-comb/comb_utils/README.md

 #### Setting Personal Access Token

 The shared workflows rely on a Personal Access Token (PAT) (to checkout the submodule so they can use the make targets).
-You need to create a PAT with repo access and add it to the consuming repo's (`reference_package` in this case) action secrets as `CHECKOUT_SHARED`.
+You need to create a PAT with repo access and add it to the consuming repo's (`comb_utils` in this case) action secrets as `CHECKOUT_SHARED`.
 See GitHub for how to set up PATs (hint: check the developer settings on your personal account) and how to add secrets to a repo's actions (hint: check the repo's settings).

 Note: Using a PAT tied to a single user like this is less than ideal.
 Figuring out how to get around this is a welcome security upgrade.